docker/compose/docs/extends.md

         API_KEY: xxxyyy
       cpu_shares: 5

-In a **docker-compose.yml** we'll define the concrete services which use the common configuration:
+In a **docker-compose.yml** we define the concrete services which use the common configuration:

     webapp:
       extends: